 Pelicans-Kings postponed as NBA officially on hiatus

-The NBA canceled a schedule game between the New Orleans Pelicans and host Sacramento Kings on Wednesday minutes after the delayed scheduled tipoff, bringing to an end a wild day during which the NBA announced an indefinite suspension of all games because of the coronavirus pandemic.
+The NBA postponed a scheduled game between the New Orleans Pelicans and host Sacramento Kings on Wednesday minutes after the delayed scheduled tipoff, bringing to an end a wild day during which the league announced an indefinite suspension of all games because of the coronavirus pandemic.
 Less than two hours earlier, the NBA announced that at the conclusion of Wednesday night the regular season would be suspended "until further notice" after a player on the Utah Jazz tested positive for COVID-19, the strain of coronavirus at the heart of the current outbreak.

 The Jazz later confirmed one of their players preliminary tested positive for COVID-19, though they did not name the player.
 In Sacramento, referee Courtney Kirkland was not on the court as game time neared.
 Kirkland worked Monday's game between the Jazz and Toronto Raptors.